MicrosoftDocs/msteams-docs/msteams-platform/tabs/what-are-tabs.md

 ---
 # Microsoft Teams tabs

 Tabs are simple HTML <iframe\> tags which point to domains declared in the app manifest, embedded in Microsoft Teams.

-Tabs are added as part of channel inside a team, group chat, or personal app for an individual user.
-You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.
+They are added as part of a channel inside a team, group chat, or as a personal app for an individual user.
+You can include custom tabs to embed your own web content in Teams or add Teams-specific functionality to your web content.

 The following image shows the tabs added in a channel: